dthaler/iftype-reg/draft-thaler-iftype-reg.md

 This document clarifies that such guidance also applies to YANG modules.

 Some ifTypes may define sub-types.
-For example, the tunnel(131) ifType defines sub-types, where each IANAtunnelType can have its own MIB and/or YANG module with protocol-specific information, but there is enough in common that some information is exposed in a generic IP Tunnel MIB corresponding to the tunnel(131) ifType.
+For example, the tunnel(131) ifType defines sub-types, where each tunnelType can have its own MIB and/or YANG module with protocol-specific information, but there is enough in common that some information is exposed in a generic IP Tunnel MIB corresponding to the tunnel(131) ifType.